mmr116/Data-Query-with-RAG-OpenAI-Embeddings-and-Vector-Database/README.md

 - OpenAI API: OpenAI model "text-embedding-ada-002" and "gpt-4o" used for generating embeddings, and LLM support.
 Ensure you have an OpenAI account with valid API keys.
 You can obtain your API keys from the OpenAI platform (https://platform.openai.com/) and manage them (https://platform.openai.com/organization/api-keys).
 Additionally, ensure that your account has sufficient usage quota, as this example requires a paid OpenAI account.

 - Pinecone environment (Pinecone free account used https://www.pinecone.io/): 1) Pinecone Index is used 2) Dimensions: 1536 3) Host type: Serverless.
-In the code replace:

 - CentOS Linux release 8.5.2111.
 Create a virtual environment (optional but recommended) to isolate project dependencies.